DCU Visa® Platinum Credit Card review

 How the DCU Visa Platinum Credit Card compares to other low-interest cards

 If your main goal is to pay little to no interest on your purchases, you may benefit by choosing another card.
 There are other cards out there that have an even lower APR, at least for a while.
-You may want to choose a card that offers a 0 percent APR introductory period and rewards like the Citi Rewards+® Card or the Citi® Double Cash Card.
+You may want to choose a card that offers a introductory APR period and rewards like the Citi Rewards+® Card or the Citi® Double Cash Card.
 While these cards offer higher regular APRs, they come with other perks, like rewards on every purchase.
 Plus, they both have no annual fee, so you won’t have to spend anything out of pocket just to maintain the card.

 See below how these two cards stack up to the DCU Visa Platinum Credit Card.